Sunday, 30 November 2025

 Oil on canvas.
 Private collection.

 To finish this discussion we might look at this detail from a painting by the Baroque master Artemisia Gentileschi (1593- post 1654).
 This wonderful painter, famous in her own lifetime in Florence, Naples, Rome and Madrid, has chosen a story from ancient Rome concerning the married woman Lucretia who committed suicide rather than live in undeserved shame; it was a popular subject painted several times by Artemisia herself.
 What is of interest here however is her confidently powerful manipulation of the paintbrush; a close look at the way she has applied the shades of the golden yellow-ochre of the subject's dress is typical of the expressive manner of much Baroque painting; in this case, unhurried, precise and still full of the sensual expression of the physical world.
 In fact, Artemisia's work is far from any false prudishness and reflects as much as any other artist her participation, at least at the easel, in the sensuous world of the Baroque.
-In this detail however, the relative clarity of some of the edges of the clothing - compared to the two pictures by Giordano and Vaccaro above - may be indicative of Artemisia have been her father's pupil: he, Orazio Gentileschi, originally a Tuscan painter.
+In this detail however, the relative clarity of some of the edges of the clothing - compared to the two pictures by Giordano and Vaccaro above - may be indicative of Artemisia having been her father's pupil: he, Orazio Gentileschi, originally a Tuscan painter.

 1 'More advanced' here refers to advanced in time, ahead of its time; it does not refer to the quality of the work in question.
 None of the general comments in this article is to be taken as an opinion about the relative quality or appeal of any of the works discussed.